Adopted Clinic Cat Brings Comfort and Comic Relief to his Veterinary Practice

 Still to this day, we always tell Bumble he is perfect, despite two things: the tip of his left ear is missing (because I ear-tipped him, not knowing we would be keeping him as an inside cat), and he has an affinity for opening brand-new expensive bags of dog and cat food and helping himself to snacks — despite his diet!

-Each year, the Petco Foundation Holiday Wishes campaign invites adopters to share stories of how their pets have changed their lives to give the organizations that they’ve adopted from the chance to receive grant awards.
+Each year, Petco Love Holiday Wishes campaign invites adopters to share stories of how their pets have changed their lives to give the organizations that they’ve adopted from the chance to receive grant awards.
 This story by Dr. Loni won Whiskers TNR of Warren County in Martensdale, Iowa a 2020 Holiday Wishes award.